allenai/tango/docs/source/overview.md

 A step can do anything, really, such as [prepare a dataset](tango.integrations.datasets.LoadDataset), [train a model](tango.integrations.torch.TorchTrainStep), send an email to your mother wishing her happy birthday, *etc*.

 Concretely, each step is just a subclass of {class}`~tango.step.Step`, where the {meth}`~tango.step.Step.run` method in particular defines what the step actually does.
-So anything that can be implemented in Python can be ran as a step.
+So anything that can be implemented in Python can be run as a step.

 Steps can also depend on other steps in that the output of one step can be (part of) the input to another step.
-Thefore the steps that make up an experiment form a [directed graph](tango.step_graph.StepGraph).
+Therefore, the steps that make up an experiment form a [directed graph](tango.step_graph.StepGraph).

 The concept of the {class}`~tango.step.Step` is the bread and butter that makes Tango so general and powerful.
 *So* powerful, in fact, that you might be wondering if Tango is [Turing-complete](https://en.wikipedia.org/wiki/Turing_completeness)?